nagibyro/til/neovim/surround-spacing.md

 - `ysiw[` -> `[ foo ]`
 - `ysiw]` -> `[foo]`

 This behavior is there for compatability with the `vim-surround` plugin.
-It's possible to diable this [entirely](https://github.com/kylechui/nvim-surround/issues/264) but if you are still learning the keys like me then it's probably better to just learn the semantics.
+It's possible to disable this [entirely](https://github.com/kylechui/nvim-surround/issues/264) but if you are still learning the keys like me then it's probably better to just learn the semantics.
 While this behavior doesn't feel obvious it is documented in `:h nvim-surround.default_pairs`